- Symbol: Ti

 Characteristics and Properties

 Titanium is a shiny white metal with an atomic number of 22 at a relatively lower density.
-It is not a good malleable metal at the room Temperature because it can break at room temperature if hit hard.
-Titanium is not very reactive metal and is resistant to corrosion from many inorganic and organic acids.
+It is not a good malleable metal at room Temperature because it can break at room temperature if hit hard.
+Titanium is not a very reactive metal and is resistant to corrosion from many inorganic and organic acids.

 - Lustrous white metal when in pure form